-When I discovered the Marvel Social Graph dataset, I immediately wanted to discover how the different characters influenced each other.
+When I discovered the Marvel Social Graph dataset, I immediately wanted to discover how the different characters influenced each other with data visualization.

 By using cluster analysis, I am going to figure out how my heros actually interacted with each other in the Marvel Universe.

-The Marvel dataset is composed of a list of co-occurrences of Super Heros.
+The Marvel dataset is composed of a list of co-occurrences of super heros.
 For example, every time Spider Man appears in a comic book with Captain America, we will have a line with both their names.
-To illustrate this, here is a visual of the data in Data Science Studio.
+To illustrate this, here is a visual of the data in Dataiku Data Science Studio (DSS).

 Because of these connections, it is possible to create a graph, where each node being a character and each link or line shows us the presence of a co-occurrence in the dataset.

 I did all the network analysis with Python (mostly using networkx package) and used sigmajs to build a small web application to be able to visualize the network.

 Here is the first visualization of our Marvel Social Network.
 The node size corresponds to the degree (number of edges adjacent to the node) in the graph and the node color to graph clusters detected with the Louvain method.
 I used the sigmajs force layout to arrange it.